markeverard/markeverard.github.io/_posts/2016-05-11-exception-handling-for-developers-dealing-with-day-to-day-issues-in-the-workplace.md

 Next time something exceptional happens in your team, see if you can apply your programming knowledge and help to refactor any problem to success.

-> This post was first published on LinkedIn Pulse on 11th April 2016 â€“<a href="https://www.linkedin.com/pulse/exception-handling-developers-dealing-day-to-day-issues-everard" target="_blank" rel="noopener noreferrer">Exception handling for developers &#8211; dealing with day-to-day issues in the workplace</a>
+> This post was first published on LinkedIn Pulse on 11th April 2016 <a href="https://www.linkedin.com/pulse/exception-handling-developers-dealing-day-to-day-issues-everard" target="_blank" rel="noopener noreferrer">Exception handling for developers &#8211; dealing with day-to-day issues in the workplace</a>

 * * *